cellravel/patog/README.md

 Curated Collection of Resources around Bioinformatics, Data Science, ML, etc.
 I hope this provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.

 > The term "Patog" (more precisely, "Patogh") is a Persian word that means "gathering place" or "social hangout".
-It refers to a place where people come together to socialize, meet, or spend time with each other.
-In a broader sense, it can be used to describe a casual or informal meeting spot, often used for socializing or leisure activities.
 PATOG a central gathering place where individuals interested in bioinformatics, computational biology, data science, machine learning, and related fields can find valuable information and staying current with the latest advancements.

 #### [List is UPDATING...]